evos-opensystems/evos/README.md

 3. Mesoscopic leads method: [A. Lacerda] (https://arxiv.org/abs/2206.01090).

-4. Vectorization of lindblad equation for time evolution MPS: [S. Wolff] (https://arxiv.org/abs/2004.01133).
+4. Vectorization of the Lindblad equation for time evolution MPS: [S. Wolff] (https://arxiv.org/abs/2004.01133).

-5. Vectorization of lindblad equation for direct steady-state calculation with MPS: [H.P.
+5. Vectorization of the Lindblad equation for direct steady-state calculation with MPS: [H.P.
 Casagrande] (https://arxiv.org/abs/2009.08200).

 ## To Add

-1. ED and MPS hops
+1. ED and MPS HOPS
 2. MPS time evolution with vectorized Lindbladian
 3. MPS steady-state calculation with $\hat{L}^{\dagger} \hat{L} $

-## To Test

-1. mps_quantum_jumps_time_dep.py has to be tested.

 ## To Fix